GluuFederation/docs-gg-prod/3.1.3/source/faq.md

 ## General FAQs and troubleshooting

 ### How is Gluu Gateway licensed, and how much does it cost?
-The use of Gluu Gateway is subject to the MIT License. oxd is commercially licensed software.
+The use of Gluu Gateway is subject to the MIT License, but uses commercially licensed oxd software.
 You can read more about its pricing [in the oxd FAQ section](https://gluu.org/docs/oxd/3.1.3/faq/).

 ### Where should Gluu Gateway be used?
 Gluu Gateway should be used in every API gateway where you need advanced security measures with OAuth 2.0 and User-Managed Access (UMA) 2.0 Grant.

 ### How can I investigate Gluu Gateway problems?
 Gluu Gateway uses Gluu Server and oxd with the oxd-https-extension.
-That means every potential issue on these servers can influence the work of Gluu Gateway.
+That means any potential issue on these servers can influence the work of Gluu Gateway.

 ![](./img/10_oxd_error_faq.png)